AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 # Pointers

-If there is one notion that we permently have to confront with in C language, this is definitely the notion of pointer.
+If there is one notion that we permanently have to confront with in C language, this is definitely the notion of pointer.
 Pointers are quite hard to manipulate correctly, and they still are the main source of critical bugs in programs, so they benefit of a preferential treatment in ACSL.